Charcoal-SE/SmokeDetector/CONTRIBUTING.md

 the request

-**If you believe you have found a security flaw**, then report the flaw to security@charcoal-se.org with details of what you believe the flaw is and how you came to the conclusion.  **DO NOT** share any issues that are potentially security vulnerabilitites as public issues or through public unsecure mediums.
+**If you believe you have found a security flaw**, then report the flaw to security@charcoal-se.org with details of what you believe the flaw is and how you came to the conclusion.  **DO NOT** share any issues that are potentially security vulnerabilities as public issues or through public unsecure mediums.